dipanshu-tiwari/mini-processes-shell/README.md

 - Supports parallel execution using `&` operator.
 Example: `ls & pwd & echo hello`

-- Handles the built-in `exit` command to terminate the shell and `cd` command to change directories and `path` to modify search paths
+- Handles the built-in `exit` command to terminate the shell, `cd` command to change directories, and `path` to modify search paths

 - Handles both absolute and relative path

 - Includes output redirection using `>` operator

 - Graceful error messages for failed commands

+- Supports input from batch file

 ## 📁 Structure